top of page

 “The dove is a fitting symbol for the Jewish People and the neshamah, since it is the only bird that does not struggle when it is about to be slaughtered.
 Like the dove, the Jewish people give up their lives without a struggle in order to sanctify the Name of God.”
 The Book of Yonah: Journey of the Soul, from the Vilna Gaon’s Aderes Eliyahu, Rabbi Moshe Schapiro, Mesorah Publications, ltd., pg.
 10

-The commentary of the Gra here has echoes of Isaiah 53, which refers to Mashiach and Israel who are one.
+The commentary of the Gra here echoes Isaiah 53, which refers to Mashiach and Israel, who are one.
 The Ohr HaChayim, R’ Chaim ben Attar, when commenting upon the sacrifice of the leper, links the two doves to the two Meshichim,

 “We have found that the first Mashiach will be from the tribe of Ephraim who will nevertheless die while revealing himself; he will be followed by the Mashiach descended from David.
 When the Torah speaks of G-d taking, “two birds which are pure,” these words are similes for the two kinds of Meshichim….the words “to slay the one bird” in this context are an allusion to the death of the first Mashiach… he will die as an atonement for the sins of the people.”
 Rabbi Chayim ben Attar, Ohr HaChayim, translation by Eliyahu Munk, Volume 5, pg.
 1107